Computation of optimal beams in weak turbulence: Numerical examples

 In Figure~\ref{kernel_free_space}, we plot $\calH$ with different $\mathcal{R}$, the size of the receiver.
 As shown in the plots, as $\mathcal{R}$ increases, $\calH$ becomes closer and closer to the identity matrix, with more and more eigenvalues closer to $1$.
 Physically this means that all modes from the transmitter arrive at the receiver with the intensity preserved.

 Computing the optimal beams using~\eqref{eqn:H00_phys_space_simplification} and~\eqref{eqn:H00_Fourier_space_simplification} should agree.
 This is shown in Figure~\ref{Intensity_compare_free_space} and Figure~\ref{vector_free_space}.
 In particular, in Figure~\ref{Intensity_compare_free_space} we demonstrate the intensity of the optimal beam for different $R$, and the agreement of the first nine eigenvalues.
 We should note that the optimal beams give higher intensity than the focused beam (using initial data $A(X,z=0)=\phi(X)=e^{-\frac{ik}{2Z}X^2}$ as a complex Gaussian) for all $R$, suggesting the focused beams are not optimal.
+One interesting phenomenon to be observed here is that the optimal beam achieves the full intensity when the receiver size is only about $0.05$m.
+This is the same size as the transmitter, indicating that the beam divergence is small.
+This observation resonates with the calculation shown in Figure 4 of~\cite{schulz2004iterative} where it suggests the full intensity can be captured when $R\sim \frac{2Z}{kr}$, which agrees with our computation.
 In Figure~\ref{vector_free_space}, we plot the profile of the beams.
 Once again, the calculation given on the physical space and that given on the Fourier space agree with each other.
 These agreements suggest the numerical resolution is fine enough for the numerical experiments to be trusted.

 In Figure~\ref{fig:relative_error}, we plot the difference of $\calH$ computed using the brute-force calculation~\eqref{eqn:H00_phys_space_simplification}, and that computed using the Fourier transform~\eqref{eqn:relation_H_f_p} from a simplified $\calH_\rmf$~\eqref{eqn:H00_Fourier_space_simplification}.
 For all $R$ this error is significantly smaller than the difference between $\calH$ computed for the different $\epsilon$ ($\epsilon=0$ vs. $\epsilon = 5\times 10^{-8}$, where further details of the $\epsilon>0$ case are described below).
 This is further evidence that the numerical errors are small compared to the changes in the solutions brought about by turbulent fluctuations.